dthx2710/Dolicon-Blue-Archive/src/pages/student/kotori.md

   indoor: B
 exSkill:
   exCost: 4
-  exText: Creates a box that moves allies towards it and grants each of them a
+  ex1: Creates a box that moves allies towards it and grants each of them a
     shield with strength equivalent to 175% (334%) heal potency.
+normalSkill:
-normalText: Every 35 seconds, deal 269% damage to enemies within a fan-shaped area.
+  normal1: Every 35 seconds, deal 269% damage to enemies within a fan-shaped area.
+passiveSkill:
-enhancedText: Increase critical damage by 14%.
+  passive1: Increase critical damage by 14%.
+subSkill:
-subText: Upon defeating an enemy, increase critical damage by 20.1% (30 sec).
+  sub1: Upon defeating an enemy, increase critical damage by 20.1% (30 sec).
 profile:
   height: 151
   artist: 三脚たこ